 Butterfly revolves around an 11-year-old transgender child, Max, who identifies as a girl and wants to live her life as Maxine.

 Friel will play the child’s mother, Vicky, as she attempts to work out how best to cope with and support this huge life decision.

 Vicky is separated from Maxine’s father, Stephen (Hollyoaks alum Emmett J Scanlan), and the two are fundamentally divided on what they think is best for their child.

 “It’s basically a drama about ordinary people put into an extraordinary situation,” Scanlan told Entertainment Focus.
 “The writing is so real, so relevant, so topical and so brave, which are the reasons why you get involved in projects like this.”

 Who stars in Butterfly?

-The aforementioned Friel and Scanlan will lead the line as separated parents Vicky and Stephen.
+Meet the full cast here, including the aforementioned Friel and Scanlan who will lead the line-up as separated parents Vicky and Stephen.

-Alison Steadman and Sean McGinley round out the cast.
+Alison Steadman and Sean McGinley round out the cast as Maxine’s grandparents.

 Butterfly begins on Sunday 14th October at 9pm on ITV.